filippo-fonseca/posture-poke/README.md

 ## How It Works

 ```
-Arduino Nano 33 BLE ──USB Serial──> Browser (Web Serial API) ──> Next.js App
+PosturePoke Device ──USB Serial──> Browser (Web Serial API) ──> Next.js App
         │                                                              │
-    BMI270 IMU                                                   Punishments
+    IMU sensor                                                   Punishments
    reads pitch/roll                                          (audio + servo poke)
    at 10 Hz                                                         │
         │                                                    Gemini + ElevenLabs
-        └── Servo (The Poker) <── SERVO:90/SERVO:0 ──────── (AI coach generation)
+        └── The Poker (servo) <── SERVO:90/SERVO:0 ──────── (AI coach generation)
 ```

-1. **Clip it on** — attach the sensor to your collar
+1. **Clip it on** — attach the PosturePoke device to your collar
-2. **Connect** — the browser talks directly to the Arduino via Web Serial API (no server needed)
+2. **Connect** — the browser talks directly to the device via Web Serial API (no server needed)
 3. **Calibrate** — sit up straight, press calibrate, that's your 0 degrees
 4. **Get wrecked** — slouch too long and your chosen punishment kicks in